leobudima/elogii-blog/content/internal-vs-external-delivery-fleet-everything-you-need-to-know.md

 And with an all-out service dedicated to delivering the best possible solution, you can get a jump on competitors and offer what nobody else is: [**customer value**](https://hbr.org/2016/08/the-30-things-customers-really-value).

-## Customer-Oriented Service
+### Customer-Oriented Service

 A big part of building and operating an internal fleet is that you get to recruit and train your own delivery workforce.
 The importance of this is something you can’t overlook since it has a real impact on customer service.

-As you start bringing people into the delivery team, you get to instill them with the company philosophy, so everyone can get on the same page with your customer service practices.
+As you start bringing people into the delivery team, you get to instil them with the company philosophy, so everyone can get on the same page with your customer service practices.

 It’s a great way to meet customer expectations if they are already used to a high-level level of care online or at your brick-and-mortar store.